WPCD-Workflows/IMASviz/docs/_sources/manual/plotting_1d_arrays.rst.txt

 MultiPlot features
 ------------------

-IMASViz provides few features that allow plotting a selection of plottable arrays to a single plot view window.
+IMASViz provides few features that allow plotting each signal from a selection to its own plot view window.

 Currently there are two such features available:
    - :guilabel:`Table Plot View` and